lischilpp/opengl-3d-engine/README.md

 libsoil-dev, libglm-dev, libglfw3-dev, libglew-dev

 ## 📦 Getting started
-The engines code can be found [here](https://github.com/lischilpp/opengl-3d-engine/tree/master/code/LS3D)
+The engines code can be found [here](https://github.com/lischilpp/opengl-3d-engine/tree/master/src/LS3D)

-This is an [example main.cpp](https://github.com/lischilpp/opengl-3d-engine/tree/master/code/main.cpp) for using the engine.
+This is an [example main.cpp](https://github.com/lischilpp/opengl-3d-engine/tree/master/src/main.cpp) for using the engine.

-[Here](https://github.com/lischilpp/opengl-3d-engine/tree/master/code/engine) you can find an example voxel engine using the 3D Engine.

 ## 📐 Design goals
 This engine aims to simplify and enhance the readability of 3D graphics code,